 Student Societies and Professional Organizations

 Phi Upsilon Omicron is a nationally recognized honor society focused toward observing academic excellence, enhancing qualities of leadership by providing opportunities for service, and encouraging lifelong learning and commitment in order to advance family and consumer sciences and related areas.
 Members participate in community service activities on campus and in the surrounding Metropolitan DC areas.
 They also collaborate with MCFR to conduct informative workshops for members and other Family Science students on academic skills development, stress management, graduate school, and potential career paths with a Family Science degree.
 The Gamma Lambda Chapter has a local alumni chapter to provide our members with networking and other resources.
 Other membership benefits include additional networking opportunities through regional and national meetings, scholarship and fellowship awards, honor cords at graduation, and leadership opportunities at the chapter, regional, and national levels.
-For more information please contact the FMSC Undergraduate Program Director, Kay Myat.
+For more information please contact the FMSC Undergraduate Academic Advisor, Kendyl Oliver.

 Scholarships and Financial Assistance